spacetelescope/jdaviz/docs/imviz/displayimages.rst

 Single-Pixel Selection
 ----------------------

-In Imviz, you can create a single-pixel spatial region by alt-clicking on the pixel of interest.
+This tool allows the user to create a single-pixel spatial region in an image viewer.
+Activate this tool and then left-click to create the new region.

 When you have multiple images loaded and linked by WCS (see :ref:`imviz-link-control`), the region defined is with respect to